eellak/gsoc2022--Nodered-backend-/README.md

 React Client (http://localhost:3000)

 All the components have been written- Edit instance & Clone instance are the ones which will allow user to -> create, edit, stop, clone || essentially everything the web application is about.
-Other than these, an about page along with using instructions is also there The forms with checkboxes to display and collect data, their handlers etc. everything is done.
+Other than these, an about page along with using instructions is also there.
+The forms with checkboxes to display and collect data, their handlers etc. everything is done.

 Things that remain,
 - changing regular authentication to O-auth 2.0 to facilitate registering via gmail/github
-- configuring cors and fetch api to allow client and api to communicate that and exchange data from database
+- configuring cors and fetch api to allow client and api to communicate with each other and exchange data from database
 - A loading wheel- to prevent user from interacting with the page until container's being prepared in backend to then update the same page.

 Testing instructions